LucaGeminiani00/Diffusion-Distillation-WL/README.md

 ## Project Description

-(THIS REPO IS STILL A WORK IN PROGRESS) This repository provides an extension of the Diffusion-TS model, proposed in https://github.com/Y-debug-sys/Diffusion-TS, by changing the underlying logic for learning the Seasonal and Trend components of the time series, exploiting the Wavelet Transform rather than the Fourier Transform.
+This repository is the main source code of my master of science thesis at Bocconi University, titled: "Diffusion Wavelet: Interpretable diffusion and Progressive Distillation for time series synthesis".
+It provides an extension of the Diffusion-TS model, proposed in https://github.com/Y-debug-sys/Diffusion-TS, by changing the underlying logic for learning the Seasonal and Trend components of the time series, exploiting the Wavelet Transform rather than the Fourier Transform.
 It also provides an implementation of Progressive Distillation, extending it to the Time Series domain.
+The structure of the repository is to be refined, but it is working already, and the colab notebook provided can be quickly exploited to train the diffusion models on GPUs.

 ## Progressive Distillation
 Distillation of the originally trained model teaches a student to sample with half the Diffusion steps of the teacher, rendering the original network into a narrower, faster one.
 The training procedure follows the one originally proposed in "Progressive Distillation for Fast Sampling of Diffusion Models", by Tim Salimans and Jonathan Ho https://openreview.net/forum?id=TIdIXIpzhoI .